 November 24, 2017 @ 9:00 am - 3:30 pm EST

 This hands-on training course is designed to address ‘why’ and ‘how to’ create an Accessible PDF document using Adobe InDesign and Adobe Acrobat Professional.

-This one day workshop is for Graphic Designers, Production Artist, Marketing personnel who use Adobe InDesign to create PDF documents for website content.
-Intermediate to advance skill level using Adobe InDesign and Acrobat is recommended.
+This one-day workshop is for Graphic Designers, Production Artist, Marketing personnel who use Adobe InDesign to create PDF documents for website content.
+Intermediate skill level using Adobe InDesign and Acrobat is suggested.

 “Accessibility Ontario’s workshop “Adobe Indesign Accessible PDFs” was fantastic.
 The facilitator’s training style was very enjoyable, giving practical exercises and useful tricks that will help us achieve accessibility on a variety of documents.
 I will strongly recommend this workshop to graphic designers and other creative minds who are searching for better ways to make accessible documents and visual communications.”
 Monika Villoza, Spaenaur

 - How best to design and format documents for accessibility